IAdmObjectSnapshot

 Parameters

-• controlCode - Control code that indicates the mode of modification: Append, Replace, Remove or Delete.
+• controlCode – a control code that indicates the modification mode: Append, Replace, Remove, and Delete.

-• value - Represents an object[] array that contains the new value or values of the property.
-A single-valued property is represented as an array of a single element.
-If the parameter is set to ADS_PROPERTY_CLEAR, the value parameter is irrelevant.
+• value – an object[] array that contains property values.
+A single-valued property is represented as an array with a single element.
+If the controlCode parameter is set to ADS_PROPERTY_CLEAR, the value of the property specified by the value parameter is irrelevant.

 Remarks

-• This method enables you to append values to an existing set of values in a multi-valued property using the ADS_PROPERTY_APPEND control code.
+PutEx enables you to append values to an existing set of values of a multi-valued property using the ADS_PROPERTY_APPEND control code.
 Duplicate values are not accepted for multi-valued properties.
-If you call this method to append a duplicate value to a multi-valued property of a directory object, the call succeeds, but the duplicate value is ignored.
+If you call PutEx to append a duplicate value to a multi-valued property of a directory object, the PutEx call will succeed, but the duplicate value will be ignored.

-• Similarly, if you use this method to delete one or more values from a multi-valued property of a directory object, the operation succeeds, that is, it will not produce an error, even if any or all of the specified values are not set for the property.
+Similarly, if you use PutEx to delete one or more values from a multi-valued property of a directory object, the operation will not throw an error, even if all of the specified values do not exist.

 ADsPath

-Gets the object ADS path that uniquely identifies this directory object among all others.
+Gets the object's ADS path that uniquely identifies it.
 The object can always be retrieved using this path.

 • Type: